Have you been feeling sneezy and stuffy lately?

 “Allergies should not be in the realm of guesswork,” says Waserman.
 “People always make assumptions as to what is causing their symptoms.
 Ask your family physician to send you to an allergist.
 Through very easy diagnostic measures, like skin testing, your allergist can tell you what you are allergic to specifically.
 You do not have to live in the dark and keep guessing.”

-Another important thing to remember is that symptoms of COVID-19 may overlap with allergy symptoms like having a sore throat or runny nose.
-You would never want to mix the two up, so take any new illnesses seriously and remember that allergies should not spark a fever.
+Another important thing to remember is that symptoms of COVID-19 or influenza may overlap with allergy symptoms like having a sore throat or runny nose.
+It's important to take all illnesses seriously and remember that allergies should not spark a fever.
 A rising fever could be a sign of a more serious health problem and you should contact a physician for a diagnosis.